cesaramaro/MegaMan/README.md

 # Project 2 - Definitely Not Megaman
-	This is a simpled-down version of MegaMan with 5 levels, the last being a boss level.
+	This is a simplified version of MegaMan with 5 levels, the last being a boss level.
 	The goal is to destroy at least 3 asteroids per level and at the end kill the boss, which as 6 lives.

 	Estimated Time spent: Not completely sure, but more than 15+ hours were spent working on the project.